aausek/PyPull/README.md

 ## Product Description

-This simple script downloads a file via a specific URL then proceeds to rename it to reflect the date of download and also log the script execution to *changelog.txt*.
+This simple script downloads a file via a specific URL then proceeds to timestamp it to reflect download date and log the script execution to *changelog.txt*.
+Daily file contents are then appended to master file.

+## Completed Features

+- File download & renaming
+- Execution logging
+- Appending contents to master

 ## Libraries used